autoreddito/devmgpf/README.md

 devgoatse
 =========

-(NSFW)
+(VSFW) (V is for very)

-Linux Kernel module for creating /dev/goatse character device.
+Linux Kernel module for creating /dev/mgpf character device.

-/dev/goatse creates a continue stream of the famous goatse JPG image.
+/dev/mgpf creates a mgpf gif.

-This device could be very useful for securely erase disks, in order to troll people looking for data on the disk.
+This device could be very useful for sbirrinfamia.

-You can use it in a very simple way:

-    dd if=/dev/goatse of=/dev/disk-to-erase

 Dependencies
 =======